-47 Unlike CSP which uses the sun's energy, PV solar panels make use of the sun's light instead.
+&lt;sup>41 Unlike CSP which uses the sun's energy, PV solar panels make use of the sun's light instead.
 In other words, photovoltaics is the direct conversion of light into electricity, while CSP systems produce electric power by converting the sun's energy into high-temperature heat using various mirror configurations and this concentrated energy is then used to drive a heat engine and drive an electric generator.

-48This differs from the technical potentials which instead refer to the flows of energy that could become available as inputs for technology conversion.
+&lt;sup>42 This differs from the technical potentials which instead refer to the flows of energy that could become available as inputs for technology conversion.
 So, for example, the technical potential for wind is given as the kinetic energy available for wind power generation, whereas the deployment potential would only be the electricity that could be generated by the wind turbines.

-across SSPs as a result of different levels of competition over land for food and fibre, but ultimately only vary to a limited degree.
+to a limited degree.
 The drivers underlying this competition are different land-use developments in the SSPs, which are determined by agricultural productivity and global demand for food consumption.
 (Fricko et al., 2017).
+The biomass availability assessment used for the NGFS Phase V scenarios is an intermediate set of scenarios with limited changes in dietary change and limited restriction due to nature conservation.